Symphyotrichum ericoides

-Symphyotrichum ericoides (formerly Aster ericoides), known as white heath aster, frost aster, or heath aster, is a species of flowering plant in the family Asteraceae native to much of central and eastern North America.
+Symphyotrichum ericoides (formerly Aster ericoides), with common names white heath aster, frost aster, and heath aster, is a species of flowering plant in the family Asteraceae native to much of central and eastern North America.
 It has been introduced to parts of Europe and western Asia.

-The naturally-occurring hybrid species of white heath aster and New England aster (Symphyotrichum novae-angliae) is named Symphyotrichum × amethystinum and is commonly known as amethyst aster.
+The naturally occurring hybrid species of Symphyotrichum ericoides and Symphyotrichum novae-angliae (New England aster) is named Symphyotrichum × amethystinum and has the common name amethyst aster.
 It can grow where the two parents are in close proximity.

 Description

-Heath aster is a perennial herbaceous plant with stems from 1 to 3 ft tall.
+S. ericoides is a perennial herbaceous plant with stems from 1 to 3 ft tall.
 Its leaves are sessile (stalkless) and narrow, becoming smaller towards the top of the plant and tips of the branching stem.
-It has white (rarely pinkish), composite flowerheads with yellow centers that begin flowering in late summer and last through fall.
+It has white (rarely pinkish), flower heads with yellow centers that begin blooming in late summer and last through fall.
 They are 1/3 to 1/2 in across.

 It is commonly confused with Symphyotrichum pilosum, which co-occurs throughout most of its range.
-S. pilosum has larger flowerheads with longer ray petals.
+S. pilosum has larger flower heads with longer ray petals.
 The phyllaries on S. pilosum are spine-tipped, while those of S. ericoides are not, although the curled edges may make them appear to be.